mkmacin/maryditchen/README.md

 # Mary Ditchen
-Senior Graphic Designer specializing in front end web design, with expertise in web standards, best practice, and accessibility.
+I’m a senior graphic designer specializing in front end web design with expertise in web standards, industry best practice, and accessibility.
+I have exceptional visual and technical design skills, and nearly a decade of experience using front-end technologies to build rich, interactive web content for Illinois State University.

 ## My Project Work
 <ul>